sourcegraph/handbook/content/departments/finance/multi-sku-arr.md

 #### Cody and Search but seats differ

-If Search seats & Cody seats differ, then, the Code Intelligence allocation does not apply.
+If Search seats & Cody seats differ, then, the Code Intelligence Platform allocation does not apply.
 100% of the seat quantity times price is attributable to Cody or Code Search, assuming we have factored in PS (including one-time fees) & platform fees.

 Cross-sell deals may not specify Code Intelligence Platform, as the contract is reflecting the purchase of Search or Cody.
-The recognition will operate as if the contract has Code Intelligence Platform if all products have the same seat count.
-If the seats differ, then 100% of the seat quantity times price is attributable to Cody or Code Search, assuming we have factored in PS (including one-time fees) & platform fees.
+However, even if all products have the same seat count, the recognition will not operate as if the contract has Code Intelligence Platform.
+100% of the seat quantity times price is attributable to Cody or Code Search, assuming we have factored in PS (including one-time fees) & platform fees.
+Upon renewal of the same contract, we may reallocate per our standard methodology if if the order form reflects a migration to the Code Intelligence platform SKU.

 #### Other Software notes